Skip to content

 31. Names and locations of company owned sawmills?

-The company reports the name and location of only1 sawmill.
-However, it is unclear if this information covers the company's entire operations.
+The company provides the name and location for one of its sawmills.
+However, it is unclear if this covers the company's entire operations.

 • N